Countess of Sutherland (1801 ship): Career

 Countess of Sutherland encountered poor weather until 16 June; thereafter she suffered increasing damage from hurricanes.
 She was dismasted on 8 July.
-At daylight on 15 July she discovered that she was near Delagoa Bay.
-On 19 July she anchored at St Francis's Bay.
+At daylight on 15 July, she discovered that she was near Delagoa Bay.
+On 19 July, she anchored at St Francis's Bay.
 She remained there repairing the ship and watering until 28 August, when she set sail for the Cape of Good Hope.

 Countess of Sutherland was at the Cape on 6 September.
-She was expected to sail from there in a bout a month from 16 September.
+She was expected to sail from there in about a month from 16 September.
 Countess of Sutherland reached Saint Helena on 10 November, and arrived at Long Reach on 27 January 1802.

 She was admitted to the Registry of Great Britain on 7 April 1802.
 She enters Lloyd's Register in 1802 with Eggleston, master, and trade London–India.

 She sailed for Bengal on 27 July.
 The EIC did not engage her.

-On 21 November she had the misfortune to encounter the 20-gun French corvette Berceau, of Contre-Admiral Charles-Alexandre Durand Linois's expedition to the Indian Ocean.
+On 21 November, she had the misfortune to encounter the 20-gun French corvette Berceau, of Contre-Admiral Charles-Alexandre Durand Linois's expedition to the Indian Ocean.
 Countess of Sutherland was sailing from Bengal to China with 7500 bales of cotton and 4500 measures of rice when captured.

 She had probably left Bengal before the news of war reached Bengal.
 This would explain why she was sailing for the Straits of Sunda; she may also have intended to call at Bencoolen, which her captor and Sémillante would raid after her capture.